-- Start is by moving less-critical data and applications that have fewer dependencies.
+- Start by moving less-critical data and applications that have fewer dependencies.
 This means that your stakes are not high, and you are prepared for unforeseen challenges.

 - Some applications may need redesign before moving to cloud.
 Evaluate the pros and cons.

 - If cost saving is your primary goal, it’s comparatively easier.
-Most reputed cloud vendors have published clear cost saving charts for their architectures.
+Most reputed cloud vendors have published clear cost-saving charts for their architectures.
 Do your math and choose wisely.

-- If you already have disparate and heterogeneous environment, give priority to vendors that focus on interoperability and support services.
+- If you already have a disparate and heterogeneous environment, give priority to vendors that focus on interoperability and support services.